Our Church Constitution

 Our church constitution reflects our attempt to implement New Testament church life in our congregation.
 We have a church constitution because we believe that the operation of the church should be transparent and orderly.
-Here is the text:
+Here is a .pdf version of our church constitution.

 PREAMBLE